Soimuen11/Dotfiles/wiki.md

 Starting today, June 4th 2020, this file is a collection of all the issues I have faced and will face on my Linux machine.
 It is still incomplete, since I have encountered many many issues, but it shall grow over time from this day forth.
+I also have decided to explain more, since this file is destined to be read by a lot of people.

 ## df : /run/user/1000 permission denied

+If you ever encounter this issue, you need to type this command in your terminal :

-systemctl --user stop xdg-document-portal.service (then disable so it doesn't restart on next boot)
++ systemctl --user stop xdg-document-portal.service

+Since the latter only is a temporary fix, I encourage to also type this :

++ systemctl --user disable xdg-document-portal.service

 ## How to mount android phones in Linux